 A WORD ABOUT SAFETY AND PERSONAL RESPONSIBILITY

 Climbing involves unavoidable risks that every climber assumes.
-The fact that a route is described on these pages or in the book is not a representation that it will be safe for you.
+The fact that a route is described on this website, or in the book, is not a representation that it will be safe for you.
 Routes vary greatly in difficulty and in the amount and kind of experience and preparation needed to enjoy them safely.
-Some routes may have changed or deteriorated since this book was written.
+Some routes may have changed or deteriorated since the book, and the website pages, were written.
 Also, of course, climbing conditions can change from day to day, due to weather and other factors.
 A route that is safe in good weather or for a highly conditioned, properly equipped climber, may be completely unsafe for someone else or under adverse conditions.

 Climb safely and have fun!